 Global Gas Turbine Market Trends

 The increasing demand for uninterrupted electricity supply and widescale adoption of heating, ventilating, and air conditioning (HVAC) systems are among the major factors driving the growth of the global gas turbine market.
 Moreover, rising concerns about the environmental impact of the existing power generation technologies are fueling the demand for high quality gas turbines across the globe as they help to significantly decrease carbon emissions.
 Also, market players are investing heavily in research and development (R&D) activities to improve the overall performance of gas turbines, which is driving the market growth further.
 For instance, General Electric (GE) Power announced the launch of 9HA units, which enable cost-effective fuel-to-electricity conversion.
-Looking forward, the market is projected to exceed US$ 26.8 Billion by 2026, expanding at a CAGR of 4.1% during 2021-2026.
+Looking forward, the market is projected to reach US$

 - On the basis of technology, the market has been bifurcated into combined cycle and open cycle gas turbines, wherein combined cycle gas turbines represent the most dominant segment.